openx/ox-thrift/README.md

 * For the Thrift `map` type, for encoding OX Thrift will accept either a dict (as Apache Thrift does), a proplist, or an Erlang map.
-For decoding, however, OX Thrift always returns a dict (as Apache Thrift does).
+For decoding, however, OX Thrift can be configured to return a dict or a map.
+See the documentation for the `map_module` option.

 * Like the Apache library, OX Thrift does not enforce required struct fields, on either encoding or decoding.